The level-1 trigger for the SuperCDMS experiment at SNOLAB: L1 Trigger Architecture

 The Trigger Logic modules produce the final L1 trigger decisions based on configurable logical combinations of multiple threshold states from the trigger primitives of an associated trigger path.
 The accepted trigger primitives are then stored in a FIFO buffer for readout.

 Every time one of the four peak search modules produces a set of trigger primitives, the trigger logic module examines the 16 bits that describe the state of the thresholds at both the time of the peak and during the entire trigger window.
 Depending on which of the four trigger paths produced the trigger, each of the 16 bits may be required to be 1, required to be 0, or ignored.
+These logical requirements are configurable at run time.
 In addition to the requirements placed on the threshold-state bits, triggers may be rejected with a configurable probability, or prescale.

 The L1 trigger system includes 8 Trigger Logic modules, each providing one set of logical requirements and prescales.
 A trigger is accepted as long as it satisfies at least one of these 8 sets of logical requirements and prescales.
 The results of the 8 trigger decisions are appended to the trigger primitives as an additional 8 bits, where 1 indicates acceptance and 0 indicates rejection.
 All passing primitives are stored in the trigger FIFO for later readout by the data acquisition system.